Engineering graduate students at The University of Akron

 Graduate Studies in Biomedical Engineering

 Our engineering graduate programs prepare you for careers in industry, government or academia with unique applications in healthcare and medicine.
-Faculty engages with you in basic and translational research to improve health outcomes through interdisciplinary scientific discovery.
+Our faculty provide mentorship and engage with you in basic and translational research to improve health outcomes through interdisciplinary scientific discovery.

 THE GRADUATE DEGREES